HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

 > [!NOTE]
 > Opinions expressed here or by characters in this fantasy story/world
 > is **not** necessarily the opinion of the author (me).
-> Let the fantasy be fantasy please.
+> Let fantasy be fantasy please.

 Legal
 -------------------------------------------------------------------------------